edi184/s9-emoji/README.md

 # **S9 Emojis for Magisk**
 ## Description
-This module allows you to use S9 Emojis on your non-samsung device.
+This module allows you to use S9 Emojis on any device.

 ## Screenshot
 ![alt text](https://i.imgur.com/nHilYmp.png "Screenshot")